hyperledger-archives/indy-sdk/README.md

 ### Indy CLI

-[Indy CLI](cli/README.md) is the official command line interface that helps Indy developers and administrator.
+[Indy CLI](cli/README.md) is the official command line interface that helps Indy developers and administrators.

 ### Libnullpay